Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 ![](../../images/module_01/lab_02_idct/LatencyKrnlIdctDataflow.PNG)

   * Note that the 3 sub-functions read, execute and write have roughly the same latency and that their sum total is equivalent to the total Interval reported in the **Summary** table.
   * This indicates that the three sub-functions are executing sequentially, hinting to an optimization opportunity.

-* Application Timeline report
+#### Application Timeline report

 After emulations complete, an sdaccel_timeline_trace.csv file is generated under `build` folder.
-Before view it in SDAccel GUI, we need to use below command to convert it into wdb format.
+Before viewing it in SDAccel GUI, we need to use below command to convert it into .wdb format.

 ```
 sdx_analyze profile -i sdaccel_timeline_trace.csv